 Share Your Work, Ideas, and Inventions at Poster Night

-Poster Night is a fun and rewarding experience for first-time presenters and experienced practitioners alike.
-Posters are a low barrier-to-entry way to present your work and ideas at a major international conference.
-You’ll get to know the community and share your insights with people who are interested in your topic, all in a relaxed and engaging setting.
+Whether you’re a first-time presenter or an experienced practitioner, Poster Night is a fun and rewarding way to present your work and ideas at a major international conference.
+You’ll get to know the community and share your insights with people interested in your topic, all in a relaxed and engaging setting.